LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-23-rustlings-enums.md

 ## enums3.rs

-We already done declaring `enum Message` twice.
+We are already done declaring `enum Message` twice.
 Filling `fn process(&mut self, message: Message)` is the real problem.

 It is time to use [`match` expressions].
-You can think `match` as advanced version of *switch-case*.
+You can think of `match` as an advanced version of *switch-case*.

-Implement `fn process(&mut self, message: Message)` so that it changes member variable of `State` based on the input parameter `message` type.
+Implement `fn process(&mut self, message: Message)` so that it changes the member variable of `State` based on the input parameter `message` type.

 [`match` expressions]: https://doc.rust-lang.org/reference/expressions/match-expr.html